textileio/community/docs/hub/app-apis.md

 The [js-textile](#libraries) library allows you to create and edit Buckets owned by you or your organization using an [account key](#account-key).
 Alternatively, you can use Buckets to store your user's data using a [user key](#user-key).

-### ThreadsDB
+### ThreadDB

-[ThreadsDB](/threads/introduction) is a mongo-like database that runs on IPFS.
+[ThreadDB](/threads/introduction) is a mongo-like database that runs on IPFS.
 You can use it in combination with [js-textile](#libraries) to add replication and relay to your user's databases.
 When combined, `js-threads` and `js-textile` allow you to embed private, p2p databases in your app that use remote IFPS peers for pinning and remote ThreadDB peers to relay updates to all parties.
 This configuration will help you scale your app and offer the highest quality experience to your users.

 ### Data Ownership

 The databases and buckets you create over the APIs are owned in one of three ways.

 1. Developer owned.
-If you use an account key with the Buckets or ThreadsDB APIs, the data will be linked directly to your account.
+If you use an account key with the Buckets or ThreadDB APIs, the data will be linked directly to your account.
 2. Org owned.
 If you create an account key using the --org flag, the Buckets and Threads will be linked to the organization.
 3. User owned.
 If you create a user key, Textile allows your app to provision new Buckets and Threads on behalf of your users.
 This data will be signed and owned by your end-users and only accessible to them.